senkkou/Ragnarok-Calculator-Tool/README.md

 0.8.5

--Update Stat calculator to suport level 185
+-Stat calculator updated to suport level 185

 -Saved slots now are marked by a *